 This means that the shooter needs to be able to control the rifle with great precision in order to hit their target.
 If the rifle was semi-automatic, there would be a greater chance of the rifle moving around too much and making it difficult to hit the target.
 Another reason is that sniper rifles are typically used in stealthy operations.

 If the rifle was semi-automatic, it would make more noise and be more likely to give away the position of the sniper.
-Finally, sniper rifles are often used in situations where ammunition is limited.

 Why were bolt action rifles used in ww2